MlleFabulous/DA387ALaborationer/README.md

 #32 Sign in & Sign up in P4Pathfinder are tested and polished.
 Works perfectly!

 #33 Struggle with Navigation drawer, Android studio has a new way of generating Navigation drawers but no documentation about it and there are no tutorials.

+#34 Replaced Navigation drawer with an old Navigation drawer from an old project.